 (Peninsula Energy 74% / BEE Groups 26%)

-Peninsula has a 74% interest in a total of 40 prospecting rights (PR’s) covering 7,800 km² of the main uranium-molybdenum bearing sandstone channels in the Karoo Basin (Karoo Projects).
-Peninsula completed the acquisition of 35 of these PR’s, previously held by AREVA, in December 2013.
+Peninsula held a 74% interest in a total of 40 prospecting rights (PR’s) covering 7,800 km² of the main uranium-molybdenum bearing sandstone channels in the Karoo Basin (Karoo Projects) before embarking on a restructuring strategy during 2016 and 2017 aimed at reducing the Company’s existing tenement landholdings and applying for mining and prospecting rights over areas considered to hold the most significant development potential.
+Subject to completion of the various regulatory processes, Peninsula’s total tenement holding will amount to 3,669 km2.
 The residual 26% interest remains with the BEE partners as required by South African law.

 Peninsula commenced activity in South Africa in 2006 and was awarded prospecting rights by the Department of Mineral Resources over six project areas located in the Western, Northern and Eastern Cape Provinces.
 These prospecting areas include three historic deposits that were explored by JCI and Union Carbide Exploration Corporation during the late 1970’s and early 1980’s.

-The aim of exploration work on the original six PR’s has been to evaluate historic exploration targets and develop new targets throughout the Karoo.
-Since commencement of exploration Tasman has completed approximately 31,000 metres of Reverse Circulation and Diamond drilling and geophysically logged an additional 15,000 metres of open historic holes at three of the original six PR’s.
+The aim of exploration work on the original six project areas was to evaluate historic exploration targets and develop new targets throughout the Karoo.
+Since commencement of exploration Peninsula has completed approximately 31,000 metres of Reverse Circulation and Diamond drilling and geophysically logged an additional 15,000 metres of open historic holes at three of the original six PR’s.

-The acquisition of AREVA’s assets in South Africa brings an additional 35 PR’s and 597,000 metres of drilling into the database.
-Recent work has been undertaken to compile and validate all data from Tasman’s own drilling areas and the new data acquired from AREVA in order to produce a 3D geological model and JORC compliant resource estimate, as detailed below.
+The acquisition of AREVA’s assets in South Africa brought an additional 35 prospecting rights and 597,000 metres of drilling into the database.
+Work was then completed to compile and validate all data from Peninsula’s own drilling areas and the new data acquired from AREVA in order to produce a 3D geological model and JORC compliant resource estimate.

 Various studies have determined that uranium and molybdenum mineralisation is hosted in fluvial channel sandstone deposits in the western and central parts of the Main Karoo basin within the Adelaide Subgroup and to a much lesser extent, the Molteno and Elliot formations of the Permian-Triassic Beaufort Group (Karoo Supergroup).
 The occurrences are epigenetic, tabular and sandstone-hosted and the thickest sandstone bodies tend to contain the highest proportion of mineralisation.

-The PR’s acquired from AREVA are complementary, in terms of mineral endowment, geology and geographic location, to the assets that Peninsula held in the Karoo Basin prior to the acquisition.
-The combined Karoo Projects contain 50mlbs Indicated and Inferred Resource (JORC 2012 Code) with a further exploration target of 200m -300mlbs U3O8 (refer Table below).
+The prospecting rights acquired from AREVA are complementary, in terms of mineral endowment, geology and geographic location, to the assets that Peninsula held in the Karoo Basin prior to the acquisition.
+The combined Karoo Projects contain 56.9mlbs Indicated and Inferred Resource (JORC 2012 Code).

 In February 2013 Peninsula announced an initial JORC Code-compliant Mineral Resource estimate of 50.1Mlbs eU3O8 at the Karoo Projects.
 This estimate included an indicated resource of 15.7Mlbs grading 1,020ppm eU3O8 above a cut off of 600ppm eU3O8.
 This was followed by an updated JORC Code-compliant Mineral Resource estimate of 56.9Mlbs eU3O8 at the Karoo Projects in March 2014.
 The increase in the Karoo resource was the result of the inclusion of data from the 2013 drill program and the adoption of a revised block model reporting methodology in line with the Local Uniform Conditioning formalism.